thenerdery/nerdbot/README.md

 # Nerd-bot

-This is the Nerdery version of GitHub's Campfire bot, hubot.
+This is the Nerdery's hubot.

 ## Contributing